|Medium||Serigraph on paper|

 Born in Ahmedabad, Vipul Prajapati (b.
 1984) completed his Diploma in Painting from Sheth C. N. College of Fine Arts, Ahmedabad in 2006.
 He is a recipient of several presti...
 Read more

 Limited Edition Serigraph printed in 10 colours on archival paper.
 This serigraph was published in an edition size of 100.
 This item will be shipped unframed, in a roll.
-The paper size is 22 x 30 inch, Image size is 15.75 x 26 inch.
+The paper size is 22 x 30 inches, Image size is 15.75 x 26 inches.
 The print is signed by the artist and comes with a certificate of authenticity.

 This limited edition serigraph is part of a series titled ‘The Ahmedabad Serigraphs’ which consist of 33 serigraphs done by 33 different artists each serigraph is a window to the city, as seen from the eyes of the artist, each of who has presented a central idea of Ahmedabad as testimony of their feeling for the city.

 Ganatri, is about the quest of an ‘Amdavadi’ to become an entrepreneur and his strong calculations for money.
 Fascinated with the details of currency notes, Prajapati here has graphically presented an old 100 - rupee note, incorporating elements that impart the strong Amdavadi vibes.
 Firstly, right above the graphic of the note, is an outline drawing of the iconic Ellis Bridge, the revolving Patang Hotel, a faint graphic of the textile mill tower (top left).
 Secondly certain numbers are embossed on the note, which is actually the birth date of Ahmedabad.
 Lastly the eye catching logo of State Bank of India, right above the numbers, is designed by students of National Institute Design of India and is the depiction of the aesthetical sense and the financial inclination of the people of Ahmedabad.